SmartTokenLabs/TokenScript/doc/articles/data-object.md

-# Data-objects and Tokens

-The way we treat data on the blockchain is wrong.
+# The way we treat data on the blockchain is wrong; this works

+Here in TokenScript project, we are adapting tried-and-true methods that have worked in cryptography engineering for decades to public blockchains.

+Data on the blockchain is unfortunately not being used as it was designed for.
+People are blaming Ethereum blockchain congestion at the same time as they write smart contracts that forwards chit-chat messages.
+But having a blockchain strewn with graffiti isn't even the biggest problem.

+The most prominent problem is that the data is not structured for interoperability, extensibility and longevity.

+In other words, structures are invented for use only in one project, causing problems in other projects upon its changes, and get abandoned altogether soon after.

-I'll start with an example and demonstrate a better way.
+I'll start with an example data object, show how it could be treated differently, and finally introduce you to the work-in-progress TokenScript's data-object.

 ## Example of data objects

 We will start with an example and generalise it later.

-Imagine an event ticket as a data object.
-Its in-memory representation might look like this:
+Imagine an event ticket as a data object, represented in the front-end developer's most favoured format, JSON:

     {
-        "numero": 24,  # the 24th ticket issued
+        "numero": 24,
-        "class":  2,   # class 2 menas a VIP-class ticket
+        "class":  2,
-        "start": "2020010120" # starts by 20:00 1st Jan 2020
+        "start": "2020010120"
     }

+It means:

+ 1. this is the *24th* ticket issued.
+ 2. in class *2*.
+Let's say cass 2 means a VIP-class ticket.
+ 3. the event starts by *2020-01-01 20:00*

 Such a data object may be used in a blockchain transaction.
 Lets' say we have an Ethereum smart contract that transfers a ticket's ownership:

     function transfer_ticket(string ticket, address newOwner)